PreacherDHM/Sys_Nav/README.md

-# Sys_Nav
+# Sys-Nav
-Navigational Tool to quickly switch between projects or common files
+Navigational Tool that alows one to open projects, files, or run commands with an easy sintaks in writen in lua and a core in python.